 So, you need to go and check up on them to see if you’ve made anything.

 While affiliate networks are my preference, I’m not saying to not sign up to individual ones as well.

 Some of those individual ones could end up being some of the most profitable.

 Have you signed up to any affiliate networks?
-Do you have a favourite that I haven’t mentioned today?
+Which ones do you use?

 Let me know in the comments!